Representative John Lewis Honors Martin Luther King Jr. In Touching Twitter Tribute

 — John Lewis (@repjohnlewis) January 16, 2017

-Lewis also shared a series of historic images of King’s civil rights activism including King marching, getting arrested, and sitting with other activists during The Freedom Ride, a nonviolent protest to integrate interstate bus lines.
+Lewis also shared a series of historic images of King’s civil rights activism, including King marching, getting arrested, and sitting with other activists during the Freedom Ride, a nonviolent protest to integrate interstate bus lines.

 He marched for us. #goodtrouble pic.twitter.com/ulzC3CBAeh